bdunko/Charon-s-Obol/notes/Obol/Planning.md

 - [ ] **Playtesting & Polish** - by Feb 1
 - [ ] **Release** - by Mar 3

-**Building Blocks 2**
-- [ ] Audible Genius Part 2 - Building Blocks
-	- [x] Section 1 - Melody, Legato, Grace Notes
-		- [ ] Mind's Ear - Legato, Grace Notes, Melody
-	- [x] Section 2 - Open Hi-Hat, Clap, Sidestick, Bass Expression
-	- [x] Section 3 - Chord Changes (Root Changes)
-	- [x] Section 4 - Toms, Bassline Changes
-	- [ ] Section 5 - Half Time, Anticipation
-		- [ ] Create Multi Track Anticipation
-	- [ ] Section 6 - 6s
-	- [ ] Section 7 - 16th Shuffle, 4 Bar Progressions
-	- [ ] Section 8 - 7s and Octave
-	- [ ] Section 9 - Removing Backbeats, Inversions

 **Charon's Obol Soundtest**
 Week 1
 - [ ] **Main Menu Sounds**
-	- [ ] Mon/Tues/Weds - Explore distinct theming for UI effects - watery
+	- [ ] Explore distinct theming for UI effects - watery
 	- [ ] **Revisions**
 		- [ ] Difficulty Skull sound effect should be different from buttons.
 Also different from each skull - more spooky/lower pitched on higher difficulties.
 			- [ ] can just have a base noise and 5 versions pitched down.